Awakened: Change Your Mindset to Transform Your Teaching

 Replacing extreme terms is a really important strategy if you’re prone to panic or anxiety attacks, or even just dramatic outbursts and assuming the worst case scenario.
 If you play close attention to your word choice, you’ll notice how influential it is on how you feel and what you think later on.
 If you think something is really awful, you’ll probably waste a lot of time thinking about how awful it is rather than expending your energy on problem solving.

 One of the most helpful aspects of Awakened is its use of alternative scripts.
-Instead of just describing how to change our thinking, Watson provides tons of examples of what that new thoughts might actually look like.
+Instead of just describing how to change our thinking, Watson provides tons of examples of what that new thought might actually look like.
 For example, in the section on pessimistic thinking, she shows us the difference between “permanence” thinking, where you believe a situation will never change, and a more accurate way of processing a situation: